 Concord does not have formal recognition or approval in any state other than California.
 Bar admission is a state-by-state matter.
 Admission to the State Bar of California may provide a basis for your application to sit for the bar exam in other states—either immediately after admission or after a specified period of active law practice.
 For example, graduates who pass the California Bar Exam and gain licensure in California may then immediately pursue licensure in the states of North Carolina and Wisconsin.
-For information about licensure available in these and other states outside of California, please visit Purdue Global’s Licensure and State Authorization page.
+For information about licensure available in these and other states outside of California, please visit Purdue Global’s State Licensure and Certifications page.
 Students are highly encouraged to seek guidance from the appropriate bar admissions office for their state of residence.

 Do I have to be a resident of the state in which I take the bar?